Glen Rock in Bergen County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected 1954.

-Topics.
+Topics and series.
 This memorial is listed in these topic lists: War of 1812 • War, World II • Waterways & Vessels.
+In addition, it is included in the Historic Bells series list.
 A significant historical year for this entry is 1812.

 Location.
-40° 57.704′ N, 74° 8.019′ W. Marker is in Glen Rock, New Jersey, in Bergen County.
-Memorial is on Main Street north of Bradford Street, on the right when traveling north.
+40° 57.704′ N, 74° 8.019′ W. Memorial is in Glen Rock, New Jersey, in Bergen County.
+It is on Main Street north of Bradford Street, on the right when traveling north.
 Located inn Memorial Park.
 Touch for map.
-Marker is in this post office area: Glen Rock NJ 07452, United States of America.
+Memorial is in this post office area: Glen Rock NJ 07452, United States of America.
 Touch for directions.